Your Questions About Wuhan Coronavirus, Answered

 What's the latest on the spread of this disease?

 As of Thursday, the latest figures now show more than 7,800 confirmed cases of Wuhan coronavirus and at least 170 deaths.
 The vast majority of these are in China.
-At least one case has been reported in at least 21 other countries or locales around the world.
-Five cases have been diagnosed in the U.S. — all among people who had recently been in the city of Wuhan, where the outbreak began in December 2019.
+Cases have been reported in nearly two dozen countries or locales around the world.
+Six cases have been diagnosed in the U.S. — five of them among people who had recently been in the city of Wuhan, where the outbreak began in December 2019.

 What's the risk that it will spread within the United States?

 Health officials say there are likely to be more cases, especially from people who traveled to China.
-So far there's no indication that any of the U.S. patients have passed it along to others.
-The people at greatest risk would be health care workers who are caring for these patients — because of their continued exposure.
+The people at greatest risk would be health-care workers who are caring for these patients — because of their continued exposure.
 But they are also on the highest alert and are taking precautions.

 If the virus spreads, how dangerous is it?